wilsonlabucsb/hp-lfz-site/docs/sops/highp.md

 There is also a pressure limit switch attached the compressor, it is a hex nut with small holes in the side of the hex (need picture here!).
 Tightening this nut will increase the maximum pressure of the compressor -- be cautious not to increase this beyond the maximum pressure of the components downstream.

+!!! warning
-the difference between the gauges on the inlet and outlet lines (i.e., outlet might read zero and the other might not, which indicates a dangerous state because the outlet lines are plugged).
+    The gauges on the inlet and outlet lines are not to be treated as identical.
+The most dangerous situation is where the outlet might read zero and the inlet does not, which indicates a dangerous state because the outlet lines are plugged.
+Therefore, the chamber should NOT be opened and the remaining pressure should be vented by slightly opening a high-pressure connection close to the chamber.

 More details about the MaxPro cone and thread seals can be found the MaxPro page.